Stuck on Mergers & Acquisitions?

 Buying/selling

-This process can be laborious and very time consuming.
+This process can be laborious and very time-consuming.
 It is also the time to ensure what is being presented or reviewed is fact not fiction.
-The quality of data provided often correlates to the detail warranties buyers need in a sales agreement.
+The quality of data provided often correlates to the detailed warranties buyers need in a sales agreement.

 Finishing the deal and company integration